KI-CISWG/MVCR/mvcr-0.7.md

 [AQ: Is this list of terms necessary, or should this section be narrowed down to indicate that the privacy and consent terminology used are derived from ISO 29100?]

-Privacy and Consent Terminology are mapped to the ISO 29100, (which is serves, and is used here) as a basis for additional privacy standardization initiatives, such as for:
+Privacy and Consent Terminology are mapped to the ISO 29100 which provides a basis for privacy standardizations for:
-- a technical reference architecture;
+- technical reference architectures;
 - the implementation and use of specific privacy technologies and overall privacy management;
 - privacy controls for outsourced data processes;
 - privacy risk assessments; or
 - for specific engineering specifications.

-There are terms in this specification that are not 29100 and these are listed here:
+There are terms in this specification that are not referenced in 29100 and these are listed here:
+(NOTE: Terms to be formalised v.0.9)

 Purpose Specification - [definition needed]
 Personal Information - all attributes that are collected about the individual and the consent session can be deemed personal.
 Information Sharing - [definition needed]
-Sensitive Personal Information Categories- refer to the legal categories defined in some jurisdictions like the EU and the US, which have additional notice and consent requirements.
+Sensitive Personal Information Categories - refer to the legal categories defined in some jurisdictions like the EU and the US, which have additional notice and consent requirements.
 Individual - this is referred to in this document and maps to existing terms, Data Subject in ISO 29100 this Principal, Person.

-(NOTE: Terms to be finalized v.0.9)
+Bind -

 # Problem Statement(s)

-The MVCR seeks to solve for a variety of problems that exist in the online marketplace today.
+The MVCR seeks to solve for a variety of problems that exist in online marketplace today.

-## Consent is a unique and closed construct per context
+## Consent is closed
-There is no common consent record format, making it difficult for a user to know what they have consented to when presented with different sites and interfaces.
-Each organization has their own unique privacy policy, policy structures and policy formats, again making it difficult for a user to know what they are consenting to from one site or service to the next.
-These things violate the Openness Privacy Principles found in FIPPs, APEC, Canadian and European Law.
+There is no common consent record format, people do not get a record of consent which makes it difficult for people to track what they have consented too.
+Each organization has their own unique privacy policy, policy structures and policy formats, again making it difficult for a person to know or track what they are consenting to.
+Closed policies and consent violate the Openness Privacy Principles found in FIPPs, APEC, Canadian and European Law.

-As a result, people have the burden to read, understand policies, log in to each service provider separately to select preferences and access personal data controls.
+The impact is that people are expected to log in to each service provider separately and to manage consent and their data seperately with each provider.  =

 ## Cost, Regulation & Usability
 Consent management is very costly to manage for all stakeholders,  difficult to regulate, and unusable for people at scale.
-The scale, however, continues to grow at a phenomenal rate with 90% of all data in the world has been created in the last two years.
+The scale of information sharing however, continues to grow at a phenomenal rate,  with 90% of all data in the world  being generated in the last two years.

 ## Consent is Not Scalable

-This is compounded by each organization posting their policies in different locations, while frequently changing not only the content but also the URI of the policies.

-As described above, there is no common consent record format and consent is closed.
-As the scale of information sharing relationships increases, the ability to managing consent and data control needs to scale accordingly.
+As described above, there is no common consent record format and no standard practive  to bind trust frameworks to a service users consent.

+This is compounded by each organization posting their policies in different locations, using different trust frameworks, different technology and using different practices.

 # The Solution
-The solution is an open consent model that provides people with a simple, standardized, easy-to-read consent receipt.
-The act of providing a consent record will demonstrate the capacity for compliance and build trust with the management of personal data.
+The solution is an 'open consent' model that provides people with a simple, standardized, easy-to-read consent record.
+The act of providing a consent record itself demonstrates the capacity for compliance and builds trust with the management of personal data.

 A common consent receipt format will enable people to communicate about consent after the point at which it is provided and by so doing build reputations viewable before entering into the service.

-This transparency makes consent more usable because it provides the means for people and CRM systems to evolve towards greater personal data control in line with regulation and context.
+This transparency makes consent more usable as it provides the means for people and CRM systems to evolve towards greater personal data control in line with regulation and context.

 # Scope